 Feline Infectious Peritonitis

-Miamber and Blackglama try to keep Corona Virus at minimum levels in the cat population.
-We will be doing our best to ensure our kittens will be FCoV negative within the limitations of treatment and testing .
-This will result in some changes to the way we do things including the timing of vaccination, desexing and rehoming to reduce stress load, and add some requirements for the selection of suitable homes.
+Miamber and Blackglama try to keep Corona Virus at minimum levels in the cat population, we follow guidelines to reduce the transmission of the virus in our cats.
+This has resulted in some changes to the way we do things including the timing of vaccination, desexing and rehoming to reduce stress load, and add some requirements for the selection of suitable homes.

 This is a risk with any cat or kitten no matter where you acquire it from as Corona Virus is carried in a huge majority of the cat population.
 If you have another cat and purchase a kitten, placing them together creates a small risk for one or both.
 This risk has always been there, we are just more aware of it now.
 Corona Virus in cats is not the same virus which causes Covid, it lives in the intestinal tract of a cat and is passed along by shared litter trays.
 Cats do not "catch" FIP from other cats, including their mother.